TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 created at *parsetime*.

 But this is not the case with :typoscript:`tt_content.bullets.10`.
-Here :typoscript:`lib.stdheader` is just pointed to and :typoscript:`lib.stdheader` will be used as the cObject at *runtime*.
+Here :typoscript:`lib.stdheader` is referenced and :typoscript:`lib.stdheader` will be used as the cObject at *runtime*.

 The reason why lib.stdheader was copied in the first case is the fact